Mbilwi Secondary School

 Mbilwi Secondary School is a school in the town of Sibasa in Limpopo, South Africa.

 Mbilwi Secondary School has been producing 100% pass rates for its matric students since 1994.
 The school also produces over 90% of matric exemptions since 1997..
 It is known for being a maths and science school.
-It has produced famous people like the Vice-Chancellor of the University of Johanessburg.

 History

 It is a public school that started in 1978.
 It did not have a proper science laboratory until 2003.

-Suicide of Lufuno Mavhunga

-In 2021, Lufuno Mavhunga, a 15-year-old girl who was a pupil at Mbilwi Secondary School, committed suicide after a video of her being bullied by two other pupils at the school circulated on social media.
-A 15-year-old was arrested following the incident.
-The South African Human Rights Commission found that the principal had previously been made aware of the bullying by Mavhunga's family but failed to address it.
-Save the Children South Africa called on the Department of Basic Education to take action against him.